synchronocy/How-to-Setup-Fastdl/README.md

 ## FastDL vs. WorkshopDL / ServerDL

-### General concept ahead I'm not spoon feeding, instead regurgitating information.
+### General concept ahead this is purely me regurgitating information.
+Some of this may be incorrect but putting experience to text.

 #### ServerDL